 The said problems are due to reasons of force majeure, taking these to be circumstances beyond the control of those who claim them, abnormal and unpredictable, the consequences of which could not be avoided, even by acting with due diligence.

-The problems are due to an event that the retailer or, where appropriate, the organiser could not predict or resolve, even by acting with due diligence.
+The problems are due to an event that the retailer or, where appropriate, the organizer could not predict or resolve, even by acting with due diligence.

 LIABILITY FOR SERVICES NOT INCLUDED IN THE TRIP PACKAGE